andy-hanson/noze/doc/language.md

 * Allocate memory
 * Throw exceptions
-* Create new actors
 * Enqueue new tasks

-The vast majority of functions require a `ctx`, even `+` since that may throw an exception on overflow.
+The vast majority of functions require a `ctx`, even `+`, since that may throw an exception on overflow.
 `noctx` functions effectively have no runtime, making it possible to implement the runtime in noze itself.